What to Do if Your Furnace Got a Red Tag in Ontario?

 - Is issued where there is a fault in your appliance but is not immediately hazardous to your family and does not require immediate action.

-- This tag gives you a deadline of 30 days from the day of putting the tag, to get the issue fixed by a certified technician.
+- This tag gives you a deadline of 42 days from the day of putting the tag, to get the issue fixed by a certified technician.

-- If the system is not repaired within 30 days of issuing the tag, then the gas company will shut off the entire heating system of your home.
+- If the system is not repaired within 42 days of issuing the tag, then the gas company will shut off the entire heating system of your home.

 In this case, the main difference between the two types of tags is the fact that for the A type of red tag, the technician stops the supply of gas immediately before leaving.
 On the other hand, for the B type, one is given a chance to resolve the identified problem before the supply of gas is cut off.

-1: Call a Technician.
+Step 1: Call a Certified Technician

 The first thing that you need to do is to get your appliance checked by a licensed technician and make the repairs done by him.
 The Technician or the service company can be different from the one that issued the red tag.
 But always reach out to a good certified and experienced service technician.

-2: Have the appliance inspected.
+Step 2: Have the appliance inspected

 Let the technician inspect the furnace as per the designated red tag.
 The technician will either agree with the designated red tag and take the recommended course of action to get the furnace fixed or he will determine that the furnace is already safe.
 In either case, after the furnace is fixed and safe to use the certified technician follows the clearance process of removing the red tag and starting the furnace.